Upper Valley Adaptation Workgroup and Vital Communities present:

-Participants are expected to attend all meetings, and must attend at least five meetings to graduate.
+Participants are expected to attend all sessions, and must attend at least five meetings to graduate.

 What is the Climate Change Leadership Academy (2CLA)?

-2CLA, a new project of the Upper Valley Adaptation Workgroup (UVAW) and Vital Communities, will educate, inspire, and prepare 25 Upper Valley participants to take meaningful action on climate change mitigation and adaptation in their communities.
+2CLA, a project of the Upper Valley Adaptation Workgroup (UVAW) will educate, inspire, and prepare Upper Valley participants to take meaningful action on climate change mitigation and adaptation in their communities.
 Participants will:

 - Learn what is happening globally and locally and what can be done about it.